Module: OpenTelemetry::SemConv::Incubating::PROCESS

 The full command used to launch the process as a single string representing the full command.
 On Windows, can be set to the result of

-instead.
-SHOULD NOT be collected by default unless there is sanitization that excludes sensitive data. 'process.command_line'
+GetCommandLineW.
+Do not set this if you have to assemble it just for monitoring; useprocess.command_argsinstead.
+SHOULD NOT be collected by default unless there is sanitization that excludes sensitive data. 'process.command_line'- PROCESS_CONTEXT_SWITCH_TYPE =

 Note: